-Members: The Associate Dean of the Faculty for Academic Affairs (chair), a representative of the Dean of the Conservatory, four members of the Faculty (one from each of the divisions of the University), two students, the Dean of Academic Success (ex officio), the Registrar (ex officio).
+Members: The Associate Dean of the Faculty (chair), a representative of the Dean of the Conservatory, four members of the Faculty (one from each of the divisions of the University), two students, the Dean of Academic Success (ex officio), the Registrar (ex officio).
 Faculty members are appointed to two-year staggered terms.

 Purpose: To serve as the primary agency of the Faculty in implementing the curriculum and rules governing student standards, and in that role to:

 - Evaluate proposals for new courses and recommend to the Faculty those courses that the committee considers consistent with the University’s purposes and standards;

 - Recommend to the Faculty changes in University policy for the creation and elimination of courses and non-traditional courses of study;

 - Establish, monitor, and update regularly the list of courses satisfying the General Education Requirements;